k1majd/NNRepLayer/README.md

     sudo ./setup.sh python3.8 /home/local/user/gurobi950/linux64/build/

+## Quick Start
+You can find the examples of NNRepLayer for the Prosthesis application under `/examples` ([here](/examples)).
+Our tool currently supports the models trained with [tensorflow 2 (tf2)](https://www.tensorflow.org) and [PyTorch 1](https://pytorch.org).
+The code examples for loading models saved by common frameworks will be released soon.

+### Training
+For training models with default parameters run the `00_net_train.py` script in each example.
+We used *Keras (tf2)* to train the models.
+The trained model will be located in `model_orig` in the example's directory.
+The training walking data is also provided under `/data` in example's directory.

+### Repairing
+For repairing models, please follow the repair notebook tutorials `01_net_repair.ipynb` under each example's directory.

 As we used [Pyomo](http://www.pyomo.org) for formulating the optimization, other solvers listed [here](https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers) are also supported by our tool.
 Our choice of optimizer is [Gurobi](http://www.gurobi.com), but any supported optimizer by Pyomo will work.
 Note that the selected solver should be specified for the NNRepLayer (read [examples](/examples)).

-## Experiments
-You can find the examples of NNRepLayer for the Prosthesis application under `/examples` ([here](/examples)).
-Our tool currently supports the models trained with [tensorflow 2 (tf2)](https://www.tensorflow.org) and [PyTorch 1](https://pytorch.org).
-The code examples for loading models saved by common frameworks will be released soon.